 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will complete 5 Discussion Board Forums throughout this course.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will complete 5 Discussions throughout this course.
 The candidate will create a thread of at least 400 words with a minimum of 2 citations in current APA format.
 The candidate will also reply to the threads of at least 2 classmates.
 Each reply must be at least 100 words; replies do not require citations.
-(MLO: A, B, C, D, F)
+(CLO: A, B, C, D, F)

 Media Analysis Paper